ethersphere/swarm-guide/contents/architecture.rst

    bzzhash

-Swarm Hash (a.k.a. `bzzhash`) is a [Merkle tree](http://en.wikipedia.org/wiki/Merkle_tree) hash designed for the purpose of efficient storage and retrieval in content-addressed storage, both local and networked.
-While it is used in [Swarm], there is nothing Swarm-specific in it and the authors recommend it as a drop-in substitute of sequential-iterative hash functions (like SHA3) whenever one is used for referencing integrity-sensitive content, as it constitutes an improvement in terms of performance and usability without compromising security.
+Swarm Hash (a.k.a. `bzzhash`) is a `Merkle tree <http://en.wikipedia.org/wiki/Merkle_tree>`_ hash designed for the purpose of efficient storage and retrieval in content-addressed storage, both local and networked.
+While it is used in Swarm, there is nothing Swarm-specific in it and the authors recommend it as a drop-in substitute of sequential-iterative hash functions (like SHA3) whenever one is used for referencing integrity-sensitive content, as it constitutes an improvement in terms of performance and usability without compromising security.

 In particular, it can take advantage of parallelisation for faster calculation and verification, can be used to verify the integrity of partial content without having to transmit all of it (and thereby allowing random access to files).
 Proofs of security to the underlying hash function carry over to Swarm Hash.